 The premise is as follows: four survivors must work together to avoid a deadly killer by repairing power generators that reveal an escape hatch.

-Since the killer can freely roam the map and pick up on any noises or visual cues, it’s in the survivors’ best interest to be as stealthy and sneaky as possible by hiding behind ledges and inside closets.
+Because the murderer can freely move around the map and notice any sounds or sights, it’s crucial for the survivors to be as secretive and sly as they can by concealing themselves behind ledges and in closets.

 Once a survivor is caught by the killer, they’re carried to and dropped on a hook that causes them to bleed out and die unless a teammate manages to save them before it’s too late.